CN3ves/5-/docs/index.md

 ### 1.4 Character progression
 [go to top](#table-of-contents)

-A “learn by doing” levelling system is suitable for the intended skills’ fluid dynamics and flexibility:
+In this system, characters do not level up or gain quanta of power at certain points in a deterministic way.
+They age and gain experience as one does!
+Characters can progress, or improve, in 3 different ways: gain experience with skills, acquire better [equipment](#32-equipment) and learn new abilities.
+Skills (and abilities) level up using a “learn by doing” system, matching the intended skills’ fluid dynamics and flexibility:

   1. Every time you roll a 2d6 for a skill check, if the result is a double (same value on both dice) you level up that skill if the value shown (twice) is above your *current skill level plus skill tier*.
   2. *When you reach level 4 of a skill*, you upgrade your skill to a higher tier.